Bayanplus/docs/docs/intergrations/svelte.md

 bayanplus.event("Buy Book");
 ```

-To initilize `bayanplus-js` once in your app, you can do it in the top-level component.
-If you are using Vite, this will be inside `src/App.svelte` file by default.
+To initialize `bayanplus-js` once in your app, you can do it in the top-level component.
+If you are using Vite's default Svelte template, this will be inside `src/App.svelte` file by default.

 ```javascript
 <script>